Prediction of Dynamical time Series Using Kernel Based Regression and Smooth Splines: Numerical illustrations

 \section{Numerical illustrations}

 We compare three methods to compute an approximate predictor $f$.
-The first method is that of Muller et al \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998} given in (\ref{eq:algo-muller}).
+The first method is that of Müller et al \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998} given in (\ref{eq:algo-muller}).
 The second method is exactly the same but with the least squares regression function.
 The third method is the convergent algorithm given by (\ref{eq:algo-1}) and (\ref{eq:algo-2}).
-In the convergence theorem, the point predicted is $u(t+\tau)$ using delay coordinates $u(t;\tau)$.
-In the numerical examples, we apply the method more generally so that the point predicted is $u(t+t_{f})$ using delay coordinates $u(t;\tau)$.

 When comparing the methods, we always used the same noisy data for all three methods.
-There can be some fluctuation due to the instance of noise that is added to the exact signal $\tilde{x}(t)$ as well as the segment of signal that is used (choice of $u(0;\tau)$).
+There can be some fluctuation due to the instance of noise that is added to the exact signal $\tilde{x}(t)$ as well as the segment of signal that is used.
 The effect of this fluctuation on comparison is eliminated by using the same noisy data in each case.
+In addition, reported results are averages over multiple datasets.
 For all three methods, the error in the approximate predictor is estimated by applying it to a noise-free stretch of the signal as in \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}, which is standard because the object of each method is to approximate the exact predictor.

 The first signal we use is the same as in \cite{MullerSmolaRatschScholkopfKohlmorgenVapnik1998}, except for inevitable differences in instantiation.
 The Mackey-Glass equation

 with $D=17$, is solved with time step $\Delta t=0.1$ and transients are eliminated to produce the exact signal $\tilde{x}(t)$.
 This signal will of course have rounding errors and discretization errors, but those are negligible compared to prediction errors.
 The standard deviation of the Mackey-Glass signal is about $0.23$.
 An independent normally distributed quantity of mean zero is added at each point so that the ratio of the variance of the noise to that of the signal ($0.23^{2}$) is equal to the desired signal-to-noise ratio (SNR).